 The RAS Early Career Network was founded in 2020, as part of the bicentennial celebration programme.
 The role of the Early Career Network (ECN) is to provide support, networking and advice for early career Fellows.
-The ECN will be run by a steering committee, who will represent the views of the Early Career Fellows of the RAS.
+The ECN is run by a steering committee, who represent the views of the Early Career Fellows of the RAS.

 The ECN committee are:

 - Events Coordinator

 - Membership and Communications Coordinator

 Jack Reid is a Research Fellow in the School of Mathematics & Statistics at the University of St Andrews.
 His research interests are in magnetohydrodynamics (MHD) and the heating of the solar atmosphere, in particular via MHD avalanches, which can link very small-scale, micro-physical processes, such as magnetic reconnection, to heating in huge numbers of tiny 'nanoflare' events and to the largest and most powerful events, such as flares.
 He became a Fellow of the Royal Astronomical Society in 2016.
 On the committee, he wishes to articulate the differing positions, opinions, and concerns of early-career researchers, within the RAS and to other professional bodies.